 A campus housing lease always contains the dates of the period of the lease.
 Check these dates carefully.
 Students are obligated for payment for the period specified.
 Leases are binding upon the date of the student's signature.
-Both the student and a Student Services representative must sign the lease.
+Both the student and a Student Housing staff member must sign the lease.
 In the event that the student is under the age of 18 years old, then a parent or guardian will be required to sign the lease as well.
-Students may request a copy of the lease for their records.
-Any questions regarding the lease should be directed to the Office of Residence Life.
+Students will receive a signed copy to their student email accounts from their Docusign submission but may also request a copy of the lease for their records.
+Any questions regarding the lease should be directed to the Department of Student Housing and Residential Life.